“Hey, Lady!”

 In 1990, the ban was abolished at colleges, and a few years later, I began college when my older daughter turned three years old.
 I thoroughly enjoyed the freedom in the first three years of college until the postmodern coup of 1997, when the headscarf was once again banned, and the buildings and campuses were closely monitored by the military.

 When I graduated from college, I was allowed to be neither a teacher in a high school nor a graduate student in a university.
 While some headscarf-wearing female students took off their scarves, many began to wear wigs on top of their scarves as a solution.
 So did I. We did not take off our headscarves, and these soldiers did see some hair as they wished.
 It seemed to be a workable solution, but not an easy one.
-I practiced with my wig for about a week at home.
+I practiced with my wig, like that curly hair wig online, for about a week at home.
 I looked at myself in the mirror from the front, back, right, and left… no matter the angle, what I saw in the mirror was not me.

 The embarrassment was unbearable.